-This plugin does not have any properties or parameters except those that are common to all plugins.
+This plug-in does not have any properties or parameters except those that are common to all plug-ins.

-12.4.33 Control Stoppoint
+14.4.35 Control Stoppoint

 Control Stop point enables control of the time value on a stop point.
 This can typically be used for setting the length of an animation.